stoolball-england/stoolball-org-uk/Documentation/Statistics.md

 - Innings are not counted where a bowler's wickets are recorded but their runs conceded are not.
 - 'Best bowling average' tables only show players with a minimum number of qualifying innings, to avoid skewing the tables with outlier results from players who have hardly played.

-It's calculated in two places:
+It's calculated in three places:

 - in `SqlServerPlayerSummaryStatisticsDataSource` for the summary statistics on a player's individual bowling statistics.
 - in `SqlServerBestPlayerAverageStatisticsDataSource` for the 'best bowling average' tables.
+- in `BowlingFiguresCalculator` for bowling figures in a match.